How to Declutter Your Home Room by Room

 More Family Room Clutter Resources:

-The bathroom really only has one main purpose, a personal one, and that should make it a black-and-white easy room to declutter.
-Unfortunately, that isn’t always the case since this room also requires quite a few supplies to keep it running smoothly.
+The bathroom has only one main purpose, a personal one, and that should make it a black-and-white, easy room to declutter.
+Unfortunately, that isn’t always the case, as this room also requires quite a few supplies to keep it running smoothly.

 - Broken bath toys